rozek/node-red-within-express/README.md

 Next, navigate to `localhost:8443/show-request` (or `local-server.org:8443/show-request`, resp.).
 The browser should now show the text `(see Node-RED debug console)` which reminds you to open the Node-RED editor and have a look into its debug window.

 Thus, open a new tab in your browser and navigate to `localhost:8443/.Node-RED/Editor` (or `local-server.org:8443/.Node-RED/Editor`, resp.).
-Instead of showing anything, your browser should first you to authenticate yourself: enter `node-red` as your user name and `t0pS3cr3t!` as your password (exactly as shown here).
+Instead of showing anything, your browser should first ask you to authenticate yourself: enter `node-red` as your user name and `t0pS3cr3t!` as your password (exactly as shown here).
 If you mistyped anything, the browser will present the authentication dialog again.
 Otherwise, the Node-RED editor will be opened and you will see a workspace with the initial set of flows that came with this server.

 Open the debug output, switch back to the previous browser tab and reload the page you requested before (either `localhost:8443/show-request` or `local-server.org:8443/show-request`).
 Switch back to the Node-RED editor and inspect the debug window: you should now be able to inspect the request your browser sent to the server.